When is the best time to buy a car?

 - Wait a few months after launch before buying a new model – by then there will be less showroom buzz about it so the dealer might well offer you a better deal.

 Seasonal trends in sales of new cars have a knock-on effect on the cost of used cars.

 Time your purchase right and you could get a real bargain:

 - Avoid buying used convertibles in the spring or summer - wait until winter, when demand is much lower.

 - March and September are the peak months for sales of new cars, often through part-exchange deals.
 So dealers will have lots of used cars to sell, which puts you in a strong position when negotiating.

 - Dealers are also often keen to clear out used cars in July and early August in readiness for new models and the registration plate change on 1 September.

 - December and January are quiet months for the used car trade.
 Cars aren’t on people’s minds around Christmas and the New Year so dealers and private sellers are keen to make a deal.

-- But buy four-wheel-drive vehicles in the summer – demand peaks in the late autumn and winter because of the poorer weather.
+- Buy four-wheel-drive vehicles in the summer – demand peaks in the late autumn and winter because of the poorer weather.

 Your next step